jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Back Page

-If a genie granted me three wishes, I'd wish you've tuned-out modern politics as much as I have.
+If a genie granted me three wishes, I'd wish you're as tired of modern politics as I am.
 That you're proudly middle-class.
-And you're willing to accept how important you are.
+And you're willing to accept how powerful you are.

-It may seem a waste to not pick wealth, fame, or super-powers; but it's not.
-From Cinderella to Braveheart, to our hard-working ancestors, what hero ever depended on magic to improve their lives?

-Middle America shouldn't be thinking about what to wish for.
-Instead we be thinking we can do, now, to improve ourselves and our country.

-Even before this pandemic we had many problems: rising debt, growing bureaucracies, expensive healthcare.
-Not too long ago, we could depend on our political culture to solve these everyday problems.
+Even before this pandemic middle-class Americans and Canadians had many problems: rising debt, growing bureaucracies, expensive healthcare.
+Not too long ago, we could depend our political culture would solve our everyday issues.
 Not anymore.
-Today, our politics is ideologically obsessed reporters, columnists, and academics finding new ways to sing to their choirs.
+Today, politics on both sides of the border are ideologically obsessed reporters, columnists, and academics finding new ways to sing to their Left-wing or Right-wing choirs.

-In _Techvolution_ we'll uncover why Left/Right hate each other so much.
-Even better, by unmasking Conservative and Progressives echo chambers we'll understand why the middle-class should disregard them both.
-Our salvation is to empower _ourselves_ with open-source apps and electronics.

-Main Street can empower itself to new heights because in 1970 we entered the Internet Age and unlocked truly amazing technology.
-Left/Right aren't evil, they're both from the Industrial Age, and both will be as obsolete as the horse and carriage; once we adopt a new Internet Age philosophy.
+COVID-19 will only make middle-class problems worse.

+In _Techvolution_ we'll understand why Left/Right can no longer empower Main Street.
+In short, they're both from the Industrial Age, and since 1970 the Wester has been in the Internet Age.
+Middle-class salvation rests on reaching for the power of modern apps and electronics.
+But to do that we'll need a new philosophy.

 Here it is.
-And I wish it clicks with powerful people like you.
+I wish it clicks with powerful people like you.

 ---